 Where possible, choose your seat in advance and ask for one with extra legroom.
 This will give you more space for your bump, too!

-Don’t worry about pressurized cabins as the oxygen levels are safe for healthy pregnant women.
+Don’t worry about pressurised cabins as the oxygen levels are safe for healthy pregnant women.

 Take a small pillow to help you sit comfortably and give your back extra support.
 Wearing socks and loose-fitting clothes will also be comfier, especially on long-distance flights.
 Don’t forget to drink lots of water and eat healthy snacks during the flight.